 Crop It Like It’s Hot: Graphic Design for Student Media (newbies) | 2.30pm – 3.30pm

 Need to layout a magazine, edit artwork, input changes, or export a file for the printer?
 If you’re taking your first steps into design and are mildly terrified, join Laura La Rosa (Blak Brow) to learn the basics of graphic design for print and online publications and get familiar with InDesign.

 Do you have a burning question?
 Or, something you need to get off your chest?
-Come have lunch with student editor alumni and current professional editors that have been there.
+Come have afternoon tea with student editor alumni, current professional editors and industry experts that have been there.
 Pick their experienced brains, and ask questions of other publications.
-Grab a tea, and pull up a chair and hear from the best: Bhakthi Puvanenthiran (Crikey, Ex-Farrago), Jini Maxwell (The Lifted Brow), Julia Kanapathippillai (Ex-Catalyst), Alan Weedon (Swampland, Ex Catalyst), Mira Schlosberg (Voiceworks, Ex-Arna, Ex-Honit Soit).
+They will share how they translated skills into the work they wanted and what they wish they’d known when editing student media.
+Grab a tea, and pull up a chair and hear from some of the best: Maddison Connaughton (The Saturday Paper), Liz Flux (Ex-Voiceworks, Ex-On Dit), Lujayn Hourani (The Lifted Brow), Zoe Kingsley (The Suburban Review), Millie Baylis (Visible Ink), Lucy Hamilton (Express Media), and Mira Schlosberg (Voiceworks, Ex-Arna, Ex-Honit Soit).

 That’s all folks!
 This is time for thank-yous, a time to reflect, to exchange numbers and to look to the year ahead.